moment/luxon/docs/math.md

  * **Years** vary because of leap years.
  * **Months** vary because they're just different lengths.
  * **Days** vary because DST transitions mean some days are 23 or 25 hours long.
+ * **Quarters** are always three months, but months vary in length so quarters do too.
  * **Weeks** are always the same number of days, but days vary so weeks do too.

 These units use time math: